minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 npm install react-router-dom
 ```

+**NOTE:** <br>
+At the time of writing, the React route version is v6.
+If you install as described above, you should be able to use v6.
+If you install by specifying the version, note that the settings are different between v5 and v6.

 ### 2. implementation of a navbar

 The menu only has Pokémon for now, but we will introduce a navbar.